Champigny-Saint-André German war cemetery

 Champigny-Saint-André is a German World War II cemetery in Normandy, France.
 It is located 5 kilometers South of the village of Saint-André-de-l'Eure, about 25 km south east of Évreux.
-The burials come from the summer of 1944, as the Allies pushed out of Normandy towards Paris.
-It is the second largest of the six German war cemeteries in Normandy with a nearly 20,000 burials.
+The burials are from the summer of 1944, as the Allies pushed out of Normandy towards Paris.
+It is the second largest of the six German war cemeteries in Normandy with nearly 20,000 burials.
 The cemetery is maintained and managed by the voluntary German War Graves Commission (Volksbund Deutsche Kriegsgräberfürsorge).

 History

 Champigny-Saint-André was originally the site of a battlefield cemetery, established by the United States Army Graves Registration Service in August 1944 during the push towards Paris across the Seine.
 Fallen American and German soldiers and airmen were buried in two adjacent grave sites.

 Following the end of the war in Europe in May 1945, the American Battle Monuments Commission began exhuming the remains of American servicemen and transferring them in accordance with the wishes of their families.
 Beginning in 1945, the Americans transferred two-thirds of their fallen from this site back to the United States while the remainder were re-interred at the new permanent American Cemetery and Memorial at Colleville-sur-Mer, which overlooks the Omaha Beach landing site.

-The French authorities (Service français des sépultures militaires) collected additional German casualties for a wide area who were in field graves and small local cemeteries.
-This includes all German burials that had been interred in the civilian cemetery in Paris during the German occupation.
+The French authorities (Service français des sépultures militaires) collected additional German casualties from a wide area who were in field graves and small local cemeteries.
+This includes all German burials that had been interred in the civilian cemeteries in Paris during the German occupation.

 With agreement between the French and German authorities after the war, fallen German soldiers buried in the departments Eure, Orne, Seine-Maritime, Eure-et-Loire and Seine-et-Oise were moved to Champigny-Saint-André.